 We encourage you to explore the galleries using our self-guided family activities inspired by the Center’s architecture, available near the Information Desk.
 Our family guides are designed to be used in the gallery spaces to help you look more closely at the space and to enjoy your time at the Center.

 The Center encourages faculty from all departments at nearby colleges and universities to explore the rich educational opportunities afforded by the study of original works of art.
 The Center’s collections can be searched online.

-Docents offer tours of the Center’s collections, architecture, and special exhibitions.
+Docents facilitate teaching from the Center’s collections, architecture, and special exhibitions.
 They lead interactive tours for visitors of all ages and abilities as well as teach specially designed programs.
-Docents include Leah Begg, John Bett, Anne Bolin, Robert S. Boltax, Judy Brennan, Ewa Buttolph, Berclee Cameron, Susan Cayer Stout, Louise Ciulla, Catherine Crawford, Susan Dardik, Serena Guerrette, Jane Harvey, Anneke Hathaway, Amy Hudnall, Louise La Montagne, Boots Landwirth, Kathleen Leitao, Margaret Mann, Joya Marks, Nancy McCleery, Mona Pierpaoli, Bob Potter, Mary Sagarin, and James Wilson.
+The docents include Steven Balser, Leah Begg, Anne Bolin, Judy Brennan, Ewa Buttolph, Berclee Cameron (Head Docent), Susan Cayer Stout, Louise Ciulla, Catherine Crawford, Susan Dardik, Serena Guerrette, Jane Harvey, Anneke Hathaway, Amy Hudnall, Mary Kee, Louise La Montagne, Boots Landwirth, Susan Lewis, Margaret Mann, Joya Marks, Mona Pierpaoli, Bob Potter, Mary Sagarin, Robin Schuldt, and James Wilson.

 Becoming a docent requires a three-year commitment: one year of training followed by two years of service.
 Docents train every Monday during the academic year, with additional time spent on research and special projects.